Mazumdar-Shaw Advanced Research Centre (ARC)

 Andrew Tobin, Professor of Molecular Pharmacology, is the ARC's founding Director.

-Professor Tobin joined the University of Glasgow in September 2016 and, as lead of the Technologies Touching Life theme, he has been closely involved with the development of the ARC since the project began.
+Professor Tobin joined the University of Glasgow in September 2016 and he has been closely involved with the development of the ARC since the project began.
 He is passionate about the opportunities this new building brings.

 “I am delighted to have been asked to contribute to this fantastic project that underlines the commitment of the University to ground-breaking collaborative research across disciplines.